 Click here for a more in depth introduction to our Green Initiatives Program.

 The City launched its Sustainability Action Planning process at the end of May 2017!
 This Sustainability Action Plan (SAP) will lay out every sustainability initiative that the City will implement during the next 5 years.
 We have hired RS&H, Inc. in order to help develop a project-driven action plan focused on the following areas:

 - Education and Outreach

 If you would like to take a deeper dive into the specifics of the Sustainability Action Plan please follow this link to the project Scope of Work.
 If you would like to discuss your ideas for the Plan prior to the Community Workshops please call 945-457-1617.
 We look forwrd to hearing from you!

 Public Events and Workshops

-We have also partnered with the City of Hollywood in order to offer residents a quarterly workshop series.
+We have partnered with the City of Hollywood in order to offer residents of both Cites a quarterly workshop series.

 January 21, 2017 - Water and Energy Conservation Workshop with Dream in Green

 July 23, 2016 and August 20, 2016 - Rain Barrel and Native Plant Workshop